configcat/docs/website/docs/sdk-reference/dotnet.md

 ```

 :::info
 The .NET SDK supports [shared caching](/docs/advanced/caching/#shared-cache) since v8.1.0.
-As for other SDKs, please check their docs for the minumum versions
+As for other SDKs, please check their docs for the minimum versions
 required for participate in shared caching.
 :::